Global classical solutions of 3D viscous MHD system without magnetic diffusion on periodic boxes: Acknowledgement

 \section{Acknowledgement}

+The authors are grateful to the careful reviewers for constructive comments.
 The first author is partially supported by NSF under grant DMS-1516415.
 The second author is supported by Key Laboratory of Mathematics for Nonlinear Sciences (Fudan University), Ministry of Education of China, Shanghai, Key Laboratory for Contemporary Applied Mathematics, School of Mathematical Sciences, Fudan University, NSFC under grant No.11421061, 973 Program (grant No.2013CB834100) and 111 project.